lokeshh/gsoc2016/source/_posts/2016-06-21-categorical-data.markdown

 Daru has now three types of vector

-- :object
+- `:object`
-- :numeric
+- `:numeric`
-- :category (new)
+- `:category (new)`

 With introduction of categorical data, Daru has now two benefits-

 1. Storage of categorical data is very effective.
 2. Tasks related to categorical data have become a lot easier

-The reason for `1` is that in ordinary vector the data is stored as an array.
-It doesn't consider the fact that most of the entries are same.
+The reason for `1` is that in ordinary vector the data is stored as an array, it doesn't consider the fact that most of the entries are same.

 Lets discuss the various tasks which can now be done easily related to categorical vector.

 (The purpose of this blog is to give an overview of what tasks can be accomplished with categorical data.
-To learn about what each method do and how to use it please look at [this notebook](http://nbviewer.jupyter.org/github/lokeshh/cat_notebook/blob/master/Categorical%20Data.ipynb))
+To learn about what each method do and how to use it please look at [this notebook](http://nbviewer.jupyter.org/github/SciRuby/sciruby-notebooks/blob/master/Data%20Analysis/Categorical%20Data/Categorical%20Data.ipynb))

 As soon as one declares a categorical variable, one can look at frequency count of each category to get judgement of the data: